Permafrost/TundraTN/README.md

 // $catch service).
 tundra.tn:chain(bizdoc, $services[], $catch, $finally, $pipeline, $service.input, $encoding, $parse?, $prefix?, $part, $strict);

-// Delivers Trading Networks document (bizdoc) content to the given destination URI.
-//
-// Supports the following delivery protocols / URI schemes:
-//   - file:   writes the given content to the file specified by the destination URI.
-The
-//             following additional options can be provided via the $pipeline document:
-//             - $mode: append / write
-//   - http:   transmits the given content to the destination URI.
-The following additional
-//             options can be provided via the $pipeline document:
-//             - $method: get / put / post / delete / head / trace / options
-//             - $headers/*: additional HTTP headers as required
-//             - $authority/user: the username to log on to the remote web server with
-//             - $authority/password: the password to log on to the remote web server with
-//   - https:  refer to http
-//   - mailto: sends an email with the given content attached.
-An example mailto URI is
-//             as follows: mailto:bob@example.com?cc=jane@example.com&subject=Example&body=Example&attachment=message.xml
-//             The following additional override options can be provided via the $pipeline
-//             document:
-//             - $attachment: the attached file's name
-//             - $from: email address to send the email from
-//             - $subject: the subject line text
-//             - $body: the main text of the email
-//             - $smtp: an SMTP URI specifying the SMTP server to use (for example,
-//               smtp://user:password@host:port), defaults to the SMTP server configured
-//               in the Integration Server setting watt.server.smtpServer
-//
-// Variable substitution is performed on all variables specified in the $pipeline document,
-// and the $destination URI, allowing for dynamic generation of any of these values.
-Also,
-// if $service is specified, it will be called prior to variable substitution and thus can
-// be used to populate the pipeline with variables to be used by the substitution.
-//
-// This service leverages the Tundra service tundra.content:deliver.
-Therefore, additional
-// delivery protocols can be implemented by creating a service named for the URI scheme in
-// the Tundra package folder tundra.support.content.deliver.
-Services in this folder should
-// implement the tundra.support.content.deliver:handler specification.
-//
-// Supports 'strict' mode processing of bizdocs: if any $strict error classes are set to 'true' and
-// the bizdoc contains errors for any of these classes, the bizdoc will not be processed; instead an
-// exception will be thrown and handled by the $catch service.
-For example, if you have enabled
-// duplicate document checking on the Trading Networks document type and do not wish to process
-// duplicates, set the $strict/Saving error class to 'true' and duplicate documents will not
-// be processed and will instead have their user status set to 'ABORTED' (when using the standard
-// $catch service).
-tundra.tn:deliver(bizdoc, $destination, $encoding, $service, $catch, $finally, $pipeline, $parse?, $prefix?, $part, $strict);

 // Derives a new bizdoc from an existing bizdoc, optionally updating the sender and/or
 // receiver on the derivative.
 //